zixiong2/Interactive-Lab-Hub/Lab 1/README.md

 Now, hange the goal within the same setting, and update the interaction with the paper prototype.

 \*\***Show the follow-up work here.**\*\*

+The follow-up work is in the Record section.

 ## Part E. Costume the device